vilppuvuorinen/pymelcloud/README.md

 # pymelcloud

-This is a package for interacting with MELCloud and Mitsubishi Electric HVAC devices, etc. It's still a little rough all around and the documentation is a joke.
+This is a package for interacting with MELCloud and Mitsubishi Electric devices.
+It's still a little rough all around and the documentation is a joke.

+## Supported devices

+* Air-to-air heat pumps (DeviceType=0)
+* [WIP] Ecodan air-to-water heat pumps (DeviceType=1)

 ## Read